-The Commonwealth has identified 19 airports1 of national importance under the Airports Act 1996 as airports subject to Commonwealth planning control.
+The Commonwealth has identified 19 airports of national importance under the Airports Act 1996 as airports subject to Commonwealth planning control.
 These airports are required to prepare 20 year Master Plans, updated every five years.
-Recent amendments to the Airports Act have established additional requirements for these airports to recognise state and territory planning frameworks and to take account of off-airport issues, such as land transport access.
+The Parliament passed amendments to the Airports Act in late 2010 which established additional requirements for these airports to recognise state and territory planning frameworks and to take account of off-airport issues, such as land transport access.
 These airports also benefit from some protection of operational airspace through the Airports (Protection of Airspace) Regulations 1996 which protect the safety, efficiency and regularity of aviation operations in the vicinity of the airports.